thomascamminady/thomascamminady.github.io/src/posts/logitech.md

 ---

+# Logitech MX Mechanical Mini for Mac: Issues with M1 Mac

 About two month ago, I bought a Logitech MX Mechanical Mini for Mac and it worked like a charm with my previous Intel Macbook Pro (2019).